Generalized finite and affine $W$-algebras in type $A$: Introduction

 Using the same partitions $\lambda$ and $\mu$ as above, we also introduce a family of associative algebras $U(\lambda,\mu)$ which we call the {\em generalized finite $W$-algebras}; see Definition~\ref{def:generalized W}.
-Our main result concerning these objects is Theorem~\ref{thm:zhu and finite} which connects the affine $W$-algebra $W^k(\lambda,\mu)$ with $U(\lambda,\mu)$ via the {\em Zhu functor} originated in \cite{z:mi}.
-It was already established by De~Sole and Kac~\cite{dk:fa}, that the application of the Zhu functor to the affine $W$-algebra $W^{\tss k}(\gl_N,f)$ associated with a nilpotent element $f\in\gl_N$ of type $\mu$ yields the {\em finite $W$-algebra} whose definition goes back to Kostant~\cite{k:wv}; see \cite{gg:qs} and \cite{p:st}.
-In our notation, it coincides with $U(\lambda,\mu)$ with $\la=(1^N)$; see Example~\ref{ex:finwa} below.
-Our Theorem~\ref{thm:zhu and finite} dealing with arbitrary $\la$ and $\mu$ thus provides a generalization of this property and is based on arguments similar to \cite{dk:fa}.
+Our main result concerning these objects is Theorem~\ref{thm:zhu and finite} which connects the affine $W$-algebra $W^k(\lambda,\mu)$ with $U(\lambda,\mu)$ via the Zhu functor by analogy with \cite{dk:fa}.
+In our notation, the construction in {\em loc.~cit.} corresponds to $\la=(1^N)$ and a nilpotent element $f\in\gl_N$ of type $\mu$; see Example~\ref{ex:finwa} below.
 Note that the finite $W$-algebras $U(\lambda,\mu)$ with $\la=(1^N)$ were also described from a different viewpoint in \cite{bk:sy} (denoted there by $W(\pi)$ for the {\em pyramid} $\pi$ associated with $\mu$) by using the {\em shifted Yangians}; the particular case of rectangular pyramids appeared earlier in \cite{rs:yr}.

 As with the affine case, the algebras $U(\lambda,\mu)$ interpolate between several well-studied objects.
-The specialization with $\mu=(1^n)$ and arbitrary $\lambda$ recovers the universal enveloping algebra $\U(\agot)$ of the centralizer $\agot$ of a nilpotent element of type $\la$ (Example~\ref{ex:env}).
-The specialization where $\mu=(n)$ (which we refer to as the `principal nilpotent case') is considered in Theorem~\ref{thm:principal case}, where we obtain an explicit description of generators of $U(\lambda,(n))$, then show that this algebra is isomorphic to the center of $\U(\agot)$ (Corollary~\ref{cor:cent}).
+The specialization with $\mu=(1^n)$ and arbitrary $\lambda$ recovers the universal enveloping algebra $U(\agot)$ of the centralizer $\agot$ of a nilpotent element of type $\la$ (Example~\ref{ex:env}).
+The specialization $\lambda_1=\lambda_2=\cdots = \lambda_n=p$ with arbitrary $\mu$ recovers the finite $W$-algebras associated with truncated current Lie algebras, also known as generalized Takiff algebras \cite{t:rp}; see Remark~\ref{rem:takiff}.
+In particular, the Whittaker modules for $U(\lambda, \mu)$ in this setting were studied in \cite{h:tc}.
+The specialization where $\mu=(n)$ (which we refer to as the `principal nilpotent case') is considered in Theorem~\ref{thm:principal case}, where we obtain an explicit description of generators of $U(\lambda,(n))$, then show that this algebra is isomorphic to the center of $U(\agot)$ (Corollary~\ref{cor:cent}).
 The very last Section~\ref{subsec:minnilp} is devoted to the `minimal nilpotent case' with $\mu=(1^{n-2}2)$ and arbitrary $\la$.
 We give explicit descriptions of generators of both the finite and affine $W$-algebras $U(\lambda,\mu)$ and $W^k(\lambda,\mu)$; see the respective Theorems~\ref{thm:finite generators} and \ref{thm:affine generators}.